-At a recent Continuing Legal Education seminar I was presenting to a group of attorneys, I was discussing potential questions the attorneys might consider asking prospective jurors during voir dire.
+At a recent Continuing Legal Education seminar we were presenting to a group of attorneys, we were discussing potential questions the attorneys might consider asking prospective jurors during voir dire.
 The specific question was, “Who believes there should be more regulation of workers’ rights or that there is no change needed?”
-Just as I was getting into my explanation about the value of this question, a hand shot up in the air.
+Just as we were getting into our explanation about the value of this question, a hand shot up in the air.
 An attorney asked, “You don’t actually ask that question in voir dire do you?
 You have to tie that to some piece of demographic information, right?”

-This is a common question I get from attorneys.
-My answer is, “I do.”
+This is a common question we get from attorneys.
+Our answer is, “We do.”
 There are often reasons to ask questions that, at first, might not seem like an obvious voir dire question and are intentionally not tied to demographics.

 There are many goals in conducting voir dire (e.g., building rapport, reinforcing your case themes), and a number of things to avoid.
 But your two most important objectives are to: 1) identify jurors whose attitudes do not align with your client or your case, and 2) establish the foundation for bias for using peremptory strikes and challenges for cause.
 In most jurisdictions, with only three strikes, this specific focus helps the attorney draft targeted questions to maximize your cause challenges and therefore more intelligently use your peremptory strikes.

 With these goals in mind, let’s talk about questions you should and shouldn’t ask during voir dire.

 What Questions Not to Ask: Demographics